Get Paid Without Asking For Money

 Or you leave the meeting never even asking them to pay because you think to yourself, “I’ll just send an email later asking them to pay.”

-As you drive away from your meeting, you start beating yourself up, and now your confidence is shot for the next client meeting.
+Then, as you drive away from your meeting, you start beating yourself up, and now your confidence is shot for the next client meeting.

 Believe me; I have been there.
 I understand how uncomfortable it can be to ask for money.

 In my senior year of High School, I was elected as an officer for our Dance Team.
 My official title was Activities Coordinator.
-It was my job to come up with fundraising opportunities for the girls on the team (who’s parents couldn’t pay) to rent uniforms, pay for trips to competitions, etc. It was the first time I’ve ever had to ask total strangers to give money and believe me; it was uncomfortable.
+It was my job to come up with fundraising opportunities for the girls on the team (who’s parents couldn’t pay) to rent uniforms, pay for trips to competitions, etc. This was the first time I’ve ever had to ask total strangers to give money and believe me; it was uncomfortable.
 At times, I felt like I reeked of desperation even though all fund raising activities included selling a product or service.
 Here’s the thing, the only way many of us on the team could participate in this extracurricular activity was if we raised our own money to do so.
 I look back now, and I’m thankful for this amazing learning opportunity.